open-AIMS/ReefModEngine.jl/docs/src/getting_started.md

 match_id("10-330")
 #  1

-# Calculate the minimum area required (in km²) at a given density
+# Calculate the minimum area required (in km²) to deploy a number of corals
+# at a given density
 area_needed(100_000, 6.8)

 # Create a convenient result store to help extract data from RME